-There are a number of ways in which disclosure of information can potentially prejudice a current investigation.
+There are several ways in which disclosure of information can potentially prejudice a current investigation.
 For example, premature disclosure of information about witnesses in a workplace investigation could undermine the effectiveness of the investigation.

-* it must be reasonable to expect that disclosing the information in question would enable the identity or existence of the confidential source to be ascertained.8
+- it must be reasonable to expect that disclosing the information in question would enable the identity or existence of the confidential source to be ascertained.15

 - nature and sensitivity of the information given

 - relationship of the information provider to the person(s) about whom the information was given